LJQ2001/tp/docs/DeveloperGuide.md

 A new state using QuotelyState shall be used for implementation, to allow users to navigate from main menu to the installment calculator tool.
 Parser and command components will be modified to execute calculation in a similar manner to existing commands.

 This feature may be further expanded to include installment details in CLI and PDF quotations.

+#### Edit Item function

+Current implementation of Item only allows for add and remove.

+The proposed improvement must include:
+* Prevent duplicate Item names
+* New command to allow user to select item using name (similar mechanism to search quote function)
+* New commands to allow user to edit price, quantity and tax values

+Additional function: allow user to delete the specified Item

 ## Product scope